Stories about selkies are

 And Kersten stopped.
 She threw herself flat and the wet sealskin cloak billowed over her, hiding her from head to foot.
 Underneath it, she continued to move in heavy, lolloping jumps.
 She must be crawling on hands and knees, drawing the skin closely around her.
 She rolled.
 Waves rushed up and sucked her into the water.
 Trapped in those encumbering folds, she would drown.
 ‘Kersten!’
 Peer screamed.
 The body in the water twisted, lithe and muscular, and plunged forward into the next grey wave.

 I wanted there to be an element of doubt.
 Is Kersten really a selkie, or is it simply a story the other characters make about her, in an attempt to explain what she did, and why?
 Years earlier, the daughter of a friend and work colleague of mine had killed herself in the grip of post-natal depression, and a great part of the book – I realised after I’d written it – turned out to be about motherhood and what it does to you, and the different ways people cope or don’t cope.
-I didn’t plan this, it just came out that way.
+I didn’t plan this, it simply came out that way.
 There was Kersten, the mother who goes missing, lost or dead.
 There was Gudrun, older, capable, hard-working, the nurturing but sometimes short-tempered mother.
-There was a troll princess, drama-queen mother of the sort of spoiled brat other mothers dread.
+There was a troll princess, drama-queen mother of the kind of spoiled brat other mothers dread.
 And there was Granny Greenteeth, my version of the dangerous English water-spirit Jenny Greenteeth who drags children into the green depths of the stagnant water she inhabits.
 She claims the motherless half-selkie baby, Ran, as her lawful prey even though the child will drown.
 She is the destructively possessive mother.

 Peer saw her, or thought he did: Granny Greenteeth in human form, sitting at the bottom of the millpond with Ran in her arms.
 A greenish light clung around them.
 Granny Greenteeth’s hair was waving upwards in a terrible aureole and she bent over Ran, rocking her to and fro.